apache/cloudstack-documentation/source/installguide/configuration.rst

-zone      pool.storage.capacity.disablethreshold                     The percentage, as a value between 0 and 1, of storage utilization above which allocators will disable the pool because the available                                                                      storage capacity is below the threshold. zone      storage.overprovisioning.factor                            Used for storage over-provisioning calculation; available storage will be the mathematical product of actualStorageSize and                                                                                storage.overprovisioning.factor. zone      network.throttling.rate                                    Default data transfer rate in megabits per second allowed in a network. zone      guest.domain.suffix                                        Default domain name for VMs inside a virtual networks with a router. zone      router.template.xen                                        Name of the default router template on Xenserver. zone      router.template.kvm                                        Name of the default router template on KVM. zone      router.template.vmware                                     Name of the default router template on VMware. zone      enable.dynamic.scale.vm                                    Enable or diable dynamically scaling of a VM. zone      use.external.dns                                           Bypass internal DNS, and use the external DNS1 and DNS2 zone      denied.routes                                              Routes that are denied cannot be used for creating static routes for a VPC Private Gateway.
+zone      pool.storage.capacity.disablethreshold                     The percentage, as a value between 0 and 1, of storage utilization above which allocators will disable the pool because the available                                                                      storage capacity is below the threshold. zone      storage.overprovisioning.factor                            Used for storage over-provisioning calculation; available storage will be the mathematical product of actualStorageSize and                                                                                storage.overprovisioning.factor. zone      network.throttling.rate                                    Default data transfer rate in megabits per second allowed in a network. zone      guest.domain.suffix                                        Default domain name for instances inside a virtual networks with a router. zone      router.template.xen                                        Name of the default router Template on Xenserver. zone      router.template.kvm                                        Name of the default router Template on KVM. zone      router.template.vmware                                     Name of the default router Template on VMware. zone      enable.dynamic.scale.vm                                    Enable or disable dynamically scaling of a instance. zone      use.external.dns                                           Bypass internal DNS, and use the external DNS1 and DNS2 zone      denied.routes                                              Routes that are denied cannot be used for creating static routes for a VPC Private Gateway.
 ========  =========================================================  ======================================================================================================================================